This blog post was last updated on 17 March, 2023 to reflect the following changes:

 There are numerous ways you could utilise this new feature, but adjusting and transforming your regular email marketing content to fit in shorter, easier to consume messages could drastically improve the return you get from this type of tactic (not to mention the shorter amount of time it takes to setup).

-How to use and set up Recurring Notifications?
+How to use and set up Subscriber Lists?

 Firstly, we’ve done much of the heavy-lifting when it comes to setting up recurring notifications.
 Download our FREE template if you want to skip the setup instructions.